Letter from the Chair and Program Directors

 Welcome to Radiology!

 University Medical Center, the primary teaching hospital, is a Level I trauma center as well as a general hospital servicing El Paso county where Radiology residents are able to gain experience working with patients who have both common and complex medical problems.
-Radiology residents interact regularly with residents from other residency programs.
-The technology base of the department is “state of the art” with the latest CT, MR, and information systems technology.
+Radiology residents interact regularly with residents from other programs.
+The technology base of the department is “state of the art” with the latest CT, MR, and information technology systems.
 The department has operated in a filmless and paperless environment since 2005.

 The training program is designed to enable residents and fellows to acquire and demonstrate the knowledge, skills, and judgment necessary for competence in the practice of Radiology.
 This is primarily achieved by involvement in clinical case management under direct supervision and guidance of the faculty.
 Formal teaching supplements this educational process by providing lectures, demonstrations and conferences as well as electronic teaching aids.